intel/ai-reference-models/quickstart/language_modeling/pytorch/bert_large/training/cpu/.docs/docker_spr.md

-After you've followed the instructions to [build the container](#build-the-container), download the [dataset and config file](#datasets), use the `run.sh` script from the container package to run <model name> <mode> in docker.
+After you've followed the instructions to [build the container](#build-the-container), download the [dataset and config file](#datasets), use the `run.sh` script from the container package to run BERT Large training in docker.
 Set environment variables to specify the precision to run, dataset directory, config file directory, and an output directory.
-By default, the `run.sh` script will run the `pretrain_phase1.sh` quickstart script.
+Use an empty `OUTPUT_DIR` to start with to prevent any previously generated checkpoints from getting picked up.
+By default, the `run.sh` script will run the `run_bert_pretrain_phase1.sh` quickstart script.
 ```
 # Navigate to the container package directory
 cd <package dir>